observablehq/plot/docs/marks/bar.md

 The **percent** scale option is useful for showing percentages; it applies a [scale transform](../features/scales.md#scale-transforms) that multiplies associated channel values by 100.
 :::

-When the ordinal dimension is regular, such as the yearly observations of the time-series bar chart of world population below, use the **interval** option to enforce uniformity and show gaps for missing data.
+When ordinal data is regular, such as the yearly observations of the time-series bar chart of world population below, use the **interval** option to enforce uniformity and show gaps for missing data.
 It can be set to a named interval such as *hour* or *day*, a number for numeric intervals, a [d3-time interval](https://github.com/d3/d3-time/blob/main/README.md#api-reference), or a custom implementation.

 <p>
   <label style="font-size: smaller; color: var(--vp-c-text-2); display: flex; align-items: center;">